- 1 Why Does My Airpods Keep Cutting Out?

 The reason why is simple: Your home Wi-Fi router uses the same 2.4 GHz frequency as Bluetooth.
 So, if you’re close enough to your router, it could cause problems.

-To prevent this issue, it’s a good idea to reduce the distance between the AirPods and the connected device as much as possible.
+To prevent this issue, it’s a good idea to reduce the distance between the AirPods and the connected device as much as possible (as they arent long distance listening devices).

 Another thing to consider is how far your true wireless earbud can connect.
 Most models have a maximum distance of 10 meters, but some can go up to 30 meters.